nightroman/FarNet/FSharpFar/README.md

 ### Troubleshooting

-Mistakes in configurations cause session loading errors, unfortunately often without much useful information.
+Mistakes in configurations cause session loading errors, often without much useful information.
 Check your configuration files:

 - All the specified paths should be resolved to existing targets.